General

 Use Case 3: Predictive Delivery Execution

-How AI changes this: Predictive execution systems ingest real-time data from every active delivery — driver telematics, traffic, weather, stop-duration patterns, customer availability signals — and continuously predict which deliveries are at risk.
+How AI changes this: Locus’ predictive execution engine ingests real-time data from every active delivery — driver telematics, traffic, weather, stop-duration patterns, customer availability signals — and continuously predicts which deliveries are at risk.
 When the model identifies a likely failure, the system acts autonomously: rerouting the driver, reallocating the delivery to a closer carrier, adjusting the window and notifying the customer before they notice the delay.
 This is the shift from systems that track deliveries to systems that orchestrate them — from reactive exception-handling to governed, autonomous intervention.

 Business impact: According to McKinsey, real-time visibility and intervention reduce delivery disruptions by up to 50%.
 This translates directly to reduced re-delivery costs, lower customer service overhead, and measurably improved retention.
 According to Bain & Company, a 5% retention improvement produces 25–95% profit increase.